kuruoujou/XBMal/README.md

 `Manual Search`, where you enter your own MAL search for the show.

 Once you have everything mapped, simply select the last item in the full list, labeled `Save above selections`.
 This will write your mappings to it's configuration file.
-As of version 0.2, you will need to restart XBMC after changing the MAL username and password.
-This is only if you add or change them, though.
-Adding or removing shows from the setup script won't require a restart.

 Ok, so the configuration file is written.
 Now you just need to watch a video.
 Whenever a video stops playing (it reaches the end or the user hits stop), the script will run and